pingcap/docs/dm/maintain-dm-using-tiup.md

 ### Upgrade command

 You can run the `tiup dm upgrade` command to upgrade a DM cluster.
-For example, the following command upgrades the cluster to ${version}:
+For example, the following command upgrades the cluster to `${version}`.
+Modify `${version}` to your needed version before running this command:

 {{< copyable "shell-regular" >}}